Torres-G50/Text-to-notepad-in-java/README.md

 # Text to Notepad
-From Text to a Notepad made in Java in a JFrame.
+From Text to a Notepad made in Java in a JFrame

 Taking as an example the incorporation of Athlete data.